Supreme Court of New Jersey

 The Supreme Court of New Jersey is the highest court in the U.S. state of New Jersey.
 In its current form, the Supreme Court of New Jersey is the final judicial authority on all cases in the state court system, including cases challenging the validity of state laws under the state constitution.
 It has the sole authority to prescribe and amend court rules and regulate the practice of law, and it is the arbiter and overseer of the decennial legislative redistricting.
-One of its former members, William J. Brennan Jr., became an associate justice of the Supreme Court of the United States.
+Two of its former members, Mahlon Pitney and William J. Brennan Jr., became associate justices of the Supreme Court of the United States.

 It has existed in three different forms under the three different state constitutions since the independence of the state in 1776.
 As currently constituted, the court replaced the prior New Jersey Court of Errors and Appeals, which had been the highest court created under the Constitution of 1844.
 Now, the Supreme Court hears appeals from the Appellate Division and, on rare occasions, other cases from within the judicial and administrative system directly, by order of the Court.